CalliStef/Callista-Lucia/docs/ui-components/ui-components.md

 <img align="left" width="45" height="45" src="https://cdn-icons-png.flaticon.com/128/3209/3209265.png" alt="note-icon-png">

 **Note**:
-&nbsp;&nbsp;
-these numbers may be different from yours.
+&nbsp;&nbsp;these numbers may be different from yours.

 <br>

 **2.** Click on the **X** value and type “39”.